 How to Get a Classical Education Curriculum for a Homeschool

 If you want your children to study the classical method in your school or homeschool, you don’t have to reinvent the wheel and create your own curriculum.
-Instead, there are plenty of decent classical Christian education options around such as Veritas Press, Classical Conversations, and My Father’s World (the latter is a mix between classical and Charlotte Mason education).
+Instead, there are plenty of decent classical Christian education options around such as Veritas Press, Classical Conversations, and My Father’s World (the latter is a mix between classical, unit studies, and Charlotte Mason education).

 I’ve looked into some of these options which can be found reviewed here.
 There is also a free option that can be found on this page (although I believe it is more of a classical education reading list).